Shu-0924/Database-Final-Project/README.md

 # Database-Final-Project
-Self-created delivery platform by flask and jinja2
+Self-created delivery platform by flask and jinja2 with sqlite